Temporary- Campus Police Officer (Pool)

 Official transcripts will be required upon hire.

-Applicants are subject to a background check.
+Applicants may be subject to a background check.

 Work Hours: Minimum of 20 hours per month.